Russell Township, Russell County, Kansas: Education

-Russell Township lies within unified school district 407, Russell County Schools.
+Russell Township lies within Russell County USD 407.

 Transportation

 U.S. Route 281 runs north–south through Russell Township, connecting to a network of mostly unpaved county roads laid out in a rough grid pattern across the township.
 The old alignment of U.S. Route 40, now a paved county road, runs east–west through the southwestern part of the township.
 East of the city of Russell, it re-enters the township as a U.S. 40 business route, then exits to the southeast.

 The Kansas Pacific line of the Union Pacific Railroad passes through the township, entering from the west and exiting to the southeast.